Honeywell Heating Specialty Company

 In 1885, Albert Butz developed a furnace alarm.
 Based on this invention, Butz founded Butz Thermo-Electric Regulator Company the following year.

-Butz also invented and sold a device that served as the basis for the modern thermostat.
+Butz also invented and sold a device that became the basis for the modern thermostat.
 Over several years, the company was sold, acquired other companies, and eventually became the Minneapolis Heat Regulator Company.

 In 1904, Mark Honeywell was hard at work developing a heat generator for his business.
-Honeywell used his designs to found the Honeywell Heating Specialty Company Incorporated in 1906.
+He used his designs to found the Honeywell Heating Specialty Company Incorporated in 1906.

 In 1927, this company merged with the Minneapolis Heat Regulator Company.
 The original name of the new company was the Minneapolis-Honeywell Regulator Company.